 Certificate Management Architecture

 Figure 3 shows how the SHAKEN certificate management architecture is extended to provide delegate end-entity certificates to a VoIP Entity.
-The Subordinate CA plays the role of a SHAKEN Service Provider defined in [ATIS-1000080-E] to obtain CA certificates from the STI-CA. The Subordinate CA in turn plays the role of a CA in issuing delegate end-entity certificates to the VoIP Entity.
-The Subordinate CA has a relationship with a TN Service Provider; i.e., the STI-PA recognizes that the Subordinate CA has authority for the SPC value and TNs assigned to the TN Service Provider.
-As specified in section 6, the Subordinate CA can be hosted by the TN Service Provider it serves, or hosted by a separate entity.
+The TNSP hosts a Subordinate CA that plays the role of a SHAKEN Service Provider defined in [ATIS-1000080] to obtain SPC Tokens from the STI-PA, and CA certificates from the STI-CA (i.e., from the perspective of the STI-PA and the STI-CA, the Subordinate CA is the TNSP).
+The Subordinate CA in turn plays the role of a CA in issuing delegate end-entity certificates to the VoIP Entity.
 The VoIP Entity is an entity that provides SIP-based VoIP services.
-For example, the VoIP Entity can be a VoIP provider or enterprise customer that has purchased telephone number resources from a TNSP.
+For example, the VoIP Entity can be a VoIP provider or enterprise customer that has purchased telephone number resources from the TNSP.
 However, this same delegate certificate model could also be applied when the VoIP Entity is an originating service provider with direct responsibility for telephone numbers.

 Figure 3.
 Delegate Certificate Management Architecture